It is easy to care for our Silk when you know how.

 If you don’t have a specific cycle for delicates, use a low temperature (max 30 degrees) on a gentle cycle.

-Silk dries quickly so air-dry your silk pillowcases, keeping them out of direct sunlight.
+Silk dries quickly so air-dry your silk pillowcases flat, keeping them out of direct sunlight.

 They can be ironed on the cool setting whilst still a little damp on the reverse to restore them to their gleaming glory.